Worst Guns I've Owned

 What are common issues with the Walther PPK?

 The Walther PPK is often criticized for being heavy for its size, experiencing reliability problems, and having harsh recoil.
-For left-handed shooters, the ejection pattern can also cause issues with hot brass.
+Ejection patterns can also be problematic for left-handed shooters, causing discomfort or malfunctions.

 Why are Inter Ordnance AKs considered problematic?

-Inter Ordnance AKs have a reputation for significant manufacturing defects.
-Common issues include improper headspacing, poorly installed rivets, and trigger malfunctions that can lead to unintended multiple shots.
+Inter Ordnance (IO) AK-pattern rifles frequently suffer from significant manufacturing defects.
+Common issues include improper headspacing, poorly installed rivets, and trigger group malfunctions that can lead to unsafe firing behavior.

 Related News